Create a Beautiful Justified Gallery with the Block Editor

 Filter Bar Styles

-When Enable Image Filtering is active the Filter Bar Styles panel will be present in the Justified Gallery Block’s style panel.
+When Enable Image Filtering is active the Filter Bar Styles panel will be present in the Grid Gallery Block’s style panel.

 Active – Text Color & Active – Background Color